-Make sure your cloud provider's support and SLAs are robust.
+Make sure your cloud provider's support and SLAs aren't just paper measures.
 When things go wrong, the need for proactive account managers and responsive support teams is paramount.
 Ensure your support agreements and SLAs have teeth and your team understands the support and remediation processes that are defined in these agreements.